geomagpy/magpy/README.md

 #### 6.6.2 Loading flagging objects

-In order to load flagging data use the `load` method of the flagging package
+In order to load flagging data use the `load` method of the flagging module

         fl = flagging.load("/tmp/myflags.json")